 Some shooters will argue that the lighter payload and smaller charge will equate to a less effective cartridge.
 This can be argued with the fact that many successful hunts have been made with the 20 gauge on animals ranging from dove to deer.
 The 20 gauge slug is a great example of the power contained in this cartridge.
 A great way to think of it is that a 5/8 ounce slug that has a muzzle velocity of about 1500 feet per second is ballistically speaking, almost identical to the .454 Casull.

 Today's shooters can find an incredible variety of ammunition for their 20 gauge shotguns.
 The shot sizes range from large buckshot to diminutive #8 and #9, suitable for small birds and skeet shooting.
-Some manufacturers are also recognizing the value of the 20 gauge in home defense and are including it in their personal protection product lines.
+Some manufacturers like Federal and Winchester are also recognizing the value of the 20 gauge in home defense and are including it in their personal protection product lines.
 Whether going afield or never leaving the house, a 20 gauge is a great choice for virtually any application.

 - George said: "Fired 1 box so far from my Mossberg 500.
 Goes boom, ejects, and cycles as it is supposed.
 Patterns well at 20' and penetrates thru a Franzi wine box stuffed with wet newspaper.
 Probably great zombie killing ammo at 7 to 10 yards. "